jaspector

 Inspectors have 72 hours from notification to perform requested inspection

-Typical inspection sequence: Foundation, framing (before insulation), electrical rough-in, plumbing rough-in, mechanical rough-in, insulation, drywall, final inspection
+Typical sequence: Foundation, framing (before insulation), electrical rough-in, plumbing rough-in, mechanical rough-in, insulation, drywall, final inspection

 New construction of buildings, additions, alterations, repairs.
 State law exempts: farm/ranch buildings, mining buildings on mining property, residential buildings with fewer than 5 dwelling units (except transient), private garages and private storage buildings for owner's own use.

-Typical processing time is Average 3 weeks for initial plan review if plans are complete; additional time may be required if revisions are needed.
+Building permit processing times in unincorporated Big Horn County, MT typically run Average 3 weeks for initial plan review if plans are complete; additional time may be required if revisions are needed.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Big Horn County, MT.
 The following work is generally exempt: Farm or ranch buildings (not for human habitation or commercial use); Mining buildings on mining property; Petroleum refineries and pulp/paper mills (except office/shop buildings); Single-family residential buildings (fewer than 5 units, not serving transient guests) - exemption applies only in areas without certified local code enforcement; Private garages and storage buildings used solely for owner's own personal use (not commercial); Certain agricultural buildings on classified agricultural land (requires Affidavit of Agricultural Exemption and approval letter from Montana Department of Revenue); Minor repairs and maintenance.
+When in doubt, confirm with the local building department before starting work.